esphome/esphome-docs/cookbook/arduino_port_extender.rst

 The Arduino is connected to the ESP via I²C.
 Most Arduinos use the ``A4`` and ``A5`` pins for the I²C bus so those pins are not available to read from ESPHome.
-It is recommended to use a 3.3V Arduino, however using 5V arduinos seems to work too.
-In the last case you should power your 5V Arduino with 3.3V otherwise you will need a level converter for the I²C bus.
+It is recommended to use a 3.3V I/O level Arduino, however using 5V Arduinos seems to work too.
+In the latter case you should power your 5V Arduino with 3.3V otherwise you will need a level converter for the I²C bus.